alackles/era-actions/README.md

 ## 4. Invest in Black scholarship.

 ISAL has the power to invest funds in those areas of our community which are in greatest need.
 Recently, ISAL started a student and postdoc travel fund, with the understanding that these communities are in greater need of funding.
-ISAL can and should make a similar commitment to fund Black scholars; research has shown that [simply investing money in Black scholars greatly improves retention rates](https://www.aip.org/diversity-initiatives/team-up-task-force). **ISAL should set up a scholarship/travel fund to invest in Black scholars in Artificial Life, particularly early-career scholars.**
+ISAL can and should make a similar commitment to fund Black scholars; research has shown that [simply investing money in Black scholars greatly improves retention rates](https://www.aip.org/diversity-initiatives/team-up-task-force).
+The other important aspect of investing in scholarship is investing time and mentorship opportunities.
+Black scholars are often isolated and left without the same resources as their non-Black colleagues. **ISAL should set up a scholarship/travel fund and a digital mentorship network to invest in Black scholars in Artificial Life, particularly early-career scholars.**

 ## 5. Refuse to host conferences in locations without protections against police brutality.